-indurated nature of the diamicton, the material disaggregated relatively easily.
-A total of 12 core catcher samples from the 47 cores of Hole U1605A and 1 mudline sample were prepared and examined for foraminifera, diatoms, dinocysts, and other palynomorphs.
+Recovery was consistently poor, and many cores did not produce core catcher sediment samples.
+Where sediment was recovered, core catcher samples were composed of diamicton.
+Despite the indurated nature of the diamicton, the material disaggregated relatively easily.
+A total of 12 core catcher samples from the 47 cores from Hole U1605A and 1 mudline sample were prepared and examined for foraminifera, diatoms, dinocysts, and other palynomorphs.
 The samples were largely barren of foraminifera and diatoms.
-Diatoms were visually barren in the majority of samples, except in the mudline sample, which contained rare, poorly preserved diatoms typical of modern Arctic marine environments.
+Diatoms were visually absent in the majority of samples, except in the mudline sample, which contains rare, poorly preserved diatoms typical of modern Arctic marine environments.
 Dinocysts and other palynomorphs, including Leisopheres (a group of acritarchs), were observed in multiple samples.
 A mudline sample (~10 g) was collected as a modern DNA reference in Hole U1605A.
 No samples were collected for sedaDNA analysis.